Jimmyfevrier/osticket-prereqs/README.md

 <p>
 <img width="609" alt="Image" src="https://github.com/user-attachments/assets/79959c6c-590f-4201-927d-b3e4aa22e2b4"
   - Add a new Virtual Machine (VM) </p>

+<P> Azure Subscriptions is like a cloud server rental space which also allows users to create and control multiple subscriptions so it can be more cost effective for companies. </P>

   <p><h1> Step 2: Created a Resource Group </h1> </p>
   <p>
     - On the search bar type & Select "Resource Group"